What Are Chromosomes and What Do They Do, Chromosome

 The second level of compaction occurs as the nucleosomes and the linker DNA between them coil into a 30-nm chromatin fiber.
 This coiling further condenses the chromosome so that it is now about 50 times shorter than the extended form.

 In the third level of compaction, a variety of fibrous proteins is used to “pack the chromatin.”
-These fibrous proteins also ensure that each chromosome in a non-dividing cell occupies a particular area of the nucleus that does not overlap with that of any other chromosome (see the top image in Figure 10.3).
+These fibrous proteins also ensure that each chromosome in a non-dividing cell occupies a particular area of the nucleus that does not overlap with that of any other chromosome (see the top image in Figure below).

-Figure 10.4 Each linear chromosome in a eukaryotic cell is packaged into chromatin, a combination of DNA and proteins.
+Figure.
+Each linear chromosome in a eukaryotic cell is packaged into chromatin, a combination of DNA and proteins.
 The double-stranded DNA helix associates with the core histones to form nucleosomes.
 These nucleosomes are further organized into a 30 nm fiber by the linker histone, H1.
 The fiber then associates with additional proteins to form loops and higher-order heterochromatin packing.
 DNA packing reaches its most condensed state during metaphase in mitosis in preparation for chromosome separation.
 Chromatin packing is dynamic and undergoes reversible changes in response to changes in gene expression and the cell cycle.
 Credit: Rao, A., Ryan, K. Fletcher, S. Hawkins, A. and Tag, A. Department of Biology, Texas A&M University.

 DNA replicates in the S phase of interphase, which technically is not a part of mitosis, but must always precede it.
 After replication, the chromosomes are composed of two linked sister chromatids .
 When fully compact, the pairs of identically packed chromosomes are bound to each other by cohesin proteins.
 The connection between the sister chromatids is closest in a region called the centromere .
 The conjoined sister chromatids, with a diameter of about 1 µm, are visible under a light microscope.
 The centromeric region is highly condensed and thus will appear as a constricted area.